zalando/postgres-operator/docs/user.md

 # Defining database roles in the operator

-Postgres operator allows defining roles to be created in the resulting database cluster.
+Postgres Operator allows defining roles to be created in the resulting database cluster.
 It covers three use-cases:

 * `manifest roles`: create application roles specific to the cluster described in the manifest.